Hilal-Tapan/browser-technologies-2223/README.md

 * Light mode and dark mode is supported
 * Data is stored in local storage

+***

 #### PrinceXML
+Finally, I had to choose an obscure browser.
+The browser i chose for this is princeXML.
+PrinceXML is a browser where you can convert HTML pages and CSS into a PDF file.
+I installed the free version on my windows computer and then made a pdf output of it with the terminal.
+On their site they also have a generator where you can throw in html pages and css files.
+The browser will then generate a PDF file for you.

+The first thing i noticed are the unsupported properties you get to see in your terminal.
+- insert foto

+When i opened the pdf i noticed the form is not centered, which is fine because it is still visible and usable.
+Another thing i've noticed is that the navigation links go to the web browser and not to another file in the PDF.
+But i guess this is normal.
+- insert foto

 ## Sources
 * https://developer.mozilla.org/en-US/docs/Web/CSS/:not